Eleanor Kirk: Early life

-Eleanor (sometimes, "Ellen") (nickname, "Nellie") Maria Easterbrook (sometimes, "Easterbrooks") was born in Warren, Rhode Island, October 7, 1831.
+Eleanor (sometimes, "Ellen") (nickname, "Nellie") Maria Easterbrook (sometimes, "Easterbrooks") was born in Warren, Rhode Island, on October 7, 1831.
 Her parents were George Easterbrooks and his wife, Elizabeth.

 Career

 By 1860, she was living in Brooklyn, New York.

 She wrote a number of books under the pen name "Eleanor Kirk" designed to assist young writers, and she published a magazine entitled Eleanor Kirk's Idea, for the same purpose.
 Her works included Up Broadway, and its Sequel (New York, 1870), Periodicals that Pay Contributors (Brooklyn; privately printed), Information for Authors (Brooklyn, 1888); and as editor, Henry Ward Beecher as a Humorist (New York, 1887), The Beecher Book of Days (New York, 1886), and Perpetual Youth.
-She was also a regular contributor to The Revolution and Packard's Monthly, and was a member of Woman's Press Club of New York City.
+She was also a regular contributor to The Revolution and Packard's Monthly, and was a member of the Woman's Press Club of New York City.

 In 1870, the New York Herald stated that she was "the most pronounced of the women’s rights women".